 The rules for collecting survivor (widow) benefits are quite complex.
 You may have heard that you can start collecting survivor benefits as early as age 60.
 The amount to which you are entitled depends on several factors including your age and work history, your current marital status, your late spouse’s age, and whether your late spouse had already begun collecting his or her own benefits.
 In fact, some women may qualify for widow’s benefits even if they were divorced from a (now deceased) ex-husband, assuming she did not remarry before the age of 60.

 The complexity of the important decision as to when and how to file for benefits is often complicated by bad advice from the Social Security Administration (SSA).
 A recent audit report released by the Office of the Inspector General revealed that the SSA failed to inform 82% of beneficiaries entitled both to survivor and their own benefits of the option to claim a larger benefit.
 In fact, the audit estimates that the SSA underpaid 9,224 widows and widowers who were age 70+ by approximately $131.8 million.

 The good news is that you do not have to become a Social Security expert to receive the benefits to which you are entitled.
 Merit’s Social Security Optimization™ Tool allows you to calculate maximum benefits and compare options based on alternate data that is most relevant to you.
-Our Ambassadors, trained in widowed financial planning issues, will meet with you one-on-one to review your two comprehensive reports.
-You’ll receive a comparison of six options, an explanation of concepts and benefits available to widows and a Visual illustration that compares the best strategies.
+Our Ambassadors, trained in widowed financial planning issues, will meet with you one-on-one to gather data and understand your situation.
+We’ll help you gather information from the Social Security Administration, run your two Optimization reports, then review your reports and the benefits available to you.

-With a bit of information from you and the Social Security Administration, our team will help you understand your options so you can make smart decisions based on your personal situation.

-With this new confidence, you can focus on the things that matter most (like how to spend your benefits)!
+With this new confidence, you can make smart decisions and focus your time on the things that matter most (like how to spend your benefits)!